 Day 11: July 25: Auxerre to Fontainebleau

-Highlights: FontainebleauA great ride today as we cycle to one of the most famous French royal palaces: Fontainebleau.
+Highlights: FontainebleauA great ride today as we cycle the flat and easy terrain, passing through villages and crossing the border with our final region that is the Ile de France region.
+A few last short rolling hills before our final destination of Fontainebleau where you will admire one of the most famous French royal palaces: Fontainebleau.
 The Palace and the surrounding forest are popular destinations for Parisians to get out in the country and a lovely way to appreciate where the kings of France once lived.

 Day 12: July 26: Fontainebleau to Eiffel Tower, Paris

 Highlights: Pedaling into Paris, Chateau Vaux-le-Vicomte, Moulin de SenlisPedalling into Paris, the scenery, vineyards, villages, churches, magnificent architecture to Notre Dame Cathedral then finish under the Eiffel Tower with celebrations, champagne, French bread, cheese, olives, meats.
-Photos and 3 cheers before cycling down to Champs Elysees.
-Our hotel is exceptional, placed between Eiffel Tower and Champs Elysees, in a lovely area of Paris amongst great restaurants.
+Photos and 3 cheers before cycling down to the Champs-Élysées.
+Our hotel is exceptional, placed between Eiffel Tower and Champs-Élysées, in a lovely area of Paris amongst great restaurants.